Your shopping cart is currently empty.

 The sycamore maple is easy to care for and regular Cutting measures are not necessary.
 Pruning does not promote flowers, growth, or colorful foliage.
 If pruning is necessary, late summer is the right time.
 If pruned in winter, the sycamore maple bleeds heavily.
 A lot of sap containing nutrients and storage substances leaks from the cut areas, which serves to nourish the plant.

-Find here an mulch layer from bark compost in the root area is helpful to retain moisture in the soil.
-The best time to Fertilize is in autumn and spring.
+A mulch layer Adding bark compost to the root area is helpful for retaining moisture in the soil.
+The best time to do this is...
+Fertilize is in autumn and spring.
 Compost or plant manure is suitable for this.

-The sycamore maple is a deep-rooted tree and should be pruned rarely, but intensively and thoroughly. the gegoss The sycamore maple originally comes from mountainous regions and thrives in humid climates.
-It doesn't tolerate prolonged water shortages, so the soil should never dry out completely, otherwise the fine roots will die.
+The sycamore maple is a deep-rooted tree and should be pruned rarely, but intensively and thoroughly. the gegoss It cannot tolerate prolonged water shortages, so the soil should never dry out completely, otherwise the fine roots will die.

 Climate change has many effects on nature and many trees suffer from the hot and dry periods.